Zhao Feiyan: Empress dowager

-Emperor Cheng died suddenly in April 7 BC, apparently from a stroke (although historians also report the possibility of an overdose of aphrodisiacs given to him by Consort Zhao Hede).
-Immediately there were many rumors that he had in fact had concubines who bore him sons, but that those sons and their mothers were murdered by Consort Zhao Hede (out of jealousy) and possibly Emperor Cheng himself.
-Grieving her husband and apparently fearful of appraisals, Consort Zhao Hede killed herself.
+Emperor Cheng died suddenly in April 7 BC, from an apparent stroke (historians also suggest the possibility of an overdose of aphrodisiacs given to him by Consort Zhao Hede).
+Immediately, rumors flew that he had had concubines who bore him sons, but that those sons and their mothers were murdered by Consort Zhao Hede (out of jealousy) and possibly Emperor Cheng himself.
+Grieving her husband and fearful of reprisals, Zhao Hede killed herself.
 Crown Prince Xin ascended the throne as Emperor Ai.
 Because the rumors largely centered around Hede and because of her role in Emperor Ai's becoming Emperor Cheng's heir, Empress Zhao was personally unscathed, and Emperor Ai honored her with the title of empress dowager.
 However, she would have little or no political influence during the reign of Emperor Ai.